 Today, Kristen gives credit to Michael Dowley, who encouraged her to get involved in the community and network with young professionals after college.
 This eventually led to her PR work with the Middletown Jaycees, sending notices to the press and seeking sponsorships for fundraisers.
 She built a network and along with that leadership skills.

 Kristen also volunteered with the Middlesex County Chamber of Commerce, earning a seat on the board and collaborating with then-Chamber president Larry McHugh.
-(Update: In 2022, Kristen was elected to serve as the chair of the Chamber’s Board of Directors in 2022 and honored in 2023 for her past work as chair.
-She also received the MxCC Foundation Distinguished Alumni Award at their annual meeting in November that year.)
+(Update: Kristen was elected to serve as the chair of the Chamber’s Board of Directors in 2022 and honored in 2023 for her past work as chair.
+She also received the MxCC Foundation Distinguished Alumni Award at their annual meeting in November 2022.)

 In 2002, it was Larry who recommended her for a public affairs role at Comcast in New Haven.
 Kristen has grown her career at Comcast where she still works.
 Currently the vice president for communications, Kristen leads a team that protects the Comcast brand, promotes new products and services, and handles media inquiries and employee communications for one of Comcast’s 16 regions across the nation.